JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1976_03.md

 It is a joyful experience to learn from statements in _The URANTIA Book_ that God is interested in each one of us personally, individually.
 His antenna reaches out to each and every one of us.
 We should be aware of this fact in our daily existence, living each moment as though in His presence.
 How thrilling to know that our relationship with one another has survival value.
 One of my favorite quotations from _The URANTIA Book_ is on UB 112:5.22

 “...
 Personality and the relationships between personalities are never scaffolding; mortal memory of personality relationships has cosmic value and will persist.
-On the mansion worlds you will know and be known, and more, you will remember, and be remembered by, your onetime associates in the short but intriguing life on Urantia.”
-[UB 112:5.22](/en/The_Urantia_Book/112#p5_22)
+On the mansion worlds you will know and be known, and more, you will remember, and be remembered by, your onetime associates in the short but intriguing life on Urantia.” <a id="a94_333"></a>[UB 112:5.22](/en/The_Urantia_Book/112#p5_22)

 —_Christy_